Mai Nakahara

 Mai Nakahara (中原 麻衣, Nakahara Mai) is a Japanese voice actress and singer associated with I'm Enterprise.
-She played Rena Ryūgū in Higurashi When They Cry, Nagisa Furukawa in Clannad, Seele Vollerei in Honkai Impact 3rd, and Akagi in Azur Lane.
+She played Rena Ryūgū in Higurashi When They Cry, Nagisa Furukawa in Clannad, Seele Vollerei in Honkai Impact 3rd, Seele in Honkai: Star Rail, and Akagi in Azur Lane.
 She performed theme songs for each series, some of which have charted on Oricon.